PhoebeCLS/code-server/guides/heroku.md

 ---

-## Step 2: Configure & deploy your environment
+## Step 2: Configure or deploy your environment

 `App name`: The URL and you can access code-server with